ReSurfEMG/ReSurfEMG/docs/developers.rst

 We accept pull requests made through GitHub.
 As is usual, we request that the changes be rebased on the branch they are to be integrated into.
-We also request that you pre-lint and test anything you send
+We also request that you pre-lint and test anything you send.

 We'll try our best to attribute your work to you, however, you need to release your work under